maxime-prevot/angular/README.md

 Run http://localhost:4200 to access it.

-To login, use admin for username and pass for password.
+To login, use test for username and test for password aswell.

 There is two kind of display in this app, one using mat tabs and one using mat table.